KozakHou/Python-Tensorflow-Fourier-Neural-Operator/README.md

 # Fourier-Neural-Operator-with-Tensorflow
-We imitate the Zongyi Li's FNO on image classifcation through Pytorch
+We imitate the Zongyi Li's FNO on image classifcation which he used it through Pytorch.